rebykimani/utamu-delicacies-frontend/README.md

 ## Live Link

-Or you can access the web application directly via this <a>https://utamu-delicacies.vercel.app//</a>
+Access the web application directly via this <a>https://utamu-delicacies.vercel.app//</a>

 ## Dependencies